irfanhakim-as/orked/README.md

 ## Installation

-For details on how to use each of these scripts and what they are for, please refer to the sections below.
+For details on how to use each of these scripts and what they are for, please refer to the following subsections.
 Please also ensure that you have met Orked's [prerequisites](#prerequisites) before proceeding.

 > [!IMPORTANT]
 > It is highly recommended that you adhere to the following installation steps in the presented order.